doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

 Smoke testing | ~10 minutes
 De-provisioning | ~30 minutes

+## Before you start

+Before you start, make sure you have completed the following steps:

+* All [Prerequisites](../README.md#Prerequisites) must be completed.
+  * The Azure subscription owner must create a service principal with a *Contributor* Azure RBAC role assignment in advance.
+  * The *appId* and *password* of the service principal must be shared with the quick start user in advance.
+  * The quick start user must also have a *Contributor* role assignment on the Azure subscription.
+* Complete the steps in [Configure client environment](../README.md#configure-client-environment) and verify the quick start user can start a new Bash terminal session.
+  * Verify you can start a new Bash terminal session
+  * Verify the Azure CLI is installed by running `az version`
+  * Verify PowerShell is installed by running `pwsh` then `exit`
+  * Verify you have cloned a copy of the GitHub repo with the latest release of code.

 ## Getting started

 This section describes how to provision this quick start using default settings.

-In order to proceed, all [prerequisites](../#Prerequisites) must be completed,  the service principal must have been created in advance by the subscription owner, and the *appId* and *password* of the service principle must be known in advance.
+* Start a new Bash terminal session.

-* Run `az logout` and `az account clear` to reset the subscription credentials used by Azure CLI.
+* Run `az logout` and `az account clear` to reset the user credentials used by Azure CLI.
-* Run `az login` and sign in using the credentials associated with the subscription you intend to use for the quick starts.
+* Run `az login` and sign in using the identity you intend to use for the quick starts.
 * Run `az account list -o table` and copy the *Subscription Id* to be used for the quick starts.
 * Run `az account set -s 00000000-0000-0000-0000-000000000000` using the *Subscription Id* from the previous step to set the default subscription.
 * Run `./bootstrap.sh` using the default settings or your own custom settings.
-  * When prompted for *arm_client_id*, use the *appId* for the service principle created by the subscription owner.
+  * When prompted for *arm_client_id*, use the *appId* for the service principal created by the subscription owner.
   * When prompted for *adminuser*, avoid using [restricted usernames](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-username-requirements-when-creating-a-vm-).
   * When prompted for *adminpassword*, generate a strong password but be sure to escape any [linux special characters](https://tldp.org/LDP/abs/html/special-chars.html).
 * Run `terraform init` and note the version of the *azurerm* provider installed.
 * Run `terraform validate` to check the syntax of the configuration.
 * Run `terraform plan` and review the plan output.
-  * When prompted for *arm_client_secret*, use the *password* for the service principle created by the subscription owner.
+  * When prompted for *arm_client_secret*, use the *password* for the service principal created by the subscription owner.
 * Run `terraform apply` to apply the plan.
-  * When prompted for *arm_client_secret*, use the *password* for the service principle created by the subscription owner.
+  * When prompted for *arm_client_secret*, use the *password* for the service principal created by the subscription owner.

 ## Smoke testing